 With a Universal Basic Income in place, more people will be able to spend their time inventing without the incentive provided by patent protection.
 Digital technologies will help by reducing the cost of inventing.
 One example of this is the USV portfolio company Science Exchange, which has created a market place for laboratory experiments.
 Let's say you have an idea that requires you to sequence a bunch of genes.
-The fastest Gene sequencing machine to date is done by the company Illumina, whose machines costs from $850K-$1M to buy.
+The fastest Gene sequencing to date is done by the company Illumina, whose machines costs from $850K-$1M to buy .
 Via Science Exchange, you can access such a machine on a per use basis for just over $1000 .
 Furthermore, the next generation of sequencing machines is already on the way, and these machines will further reduce the cost.
 Here too we see the phenomenon of technological deflation at work.

 A lot of recent legislation has needlessly inflated the cost of innovation.
 In particular, rules around drug testing have made drug discovery prohibitively expensive.
 We have gone too far in the direction of protecting patients during the research process and also of allowing for large medical damage claims.
 As a result, many drugs are either not developed at all or are withdrawn from the market despite their efficacy (for example the vaccine against Lyme disease, which is no longer available for humans).

 Patents (i.e., granting a temporary monopoly) are not the only way to provide incentives for innovation.
 Another historically successful strategy has been the offering of public prizes.
 Britain famously offered the Longitude rewards starting in 1714 to induce solutions to the problem of determining a ship's longitude at sea (latitude can be determined easily from the position of the sun).
 Several people were awarded prizes for their designs of chronometers, lunar distance tables and other methods for determining longitude (including improvements to existing methods).
 As quid pro quo for receiving the prize money, inventors generally had to make their innovations available to others to use as well.